Apprenticeships (long term volunteers)

-Apprentices must be able to commit themselves for a minimum of three months though preference will be given to people who can come for longer periods (until the end of the summer for the yoga apprentice, and until the Autumn for the food production apprentice).
+Apprentices must be able to commit themselves for a minimum of three months though preference will be given to people who can come for longer periods (from June to the end of August for the kitchen apprentices, and until the Autumn for the garden apprentice).

-These apprenticeship schemes are based on mutual exchange: in exchange for help with the running of the farm and the yoga centre, apprentices will receive all food and accommodation as well as tuition, providing a unique opportunity to gain firsthand experience in one of these two areas.
+These apprenticeship schemes are based on mutual exchange: in exchange for help with the running of the farm and the yoga centre, apprentices will receive all food and accommodation as well as practical tuition, providing a unique opportunity to gain first hand experience in one of these two areas.

 Please note that a number of the skills falling under the two apprenticeship positions will be shared and that it is possible to ‘mix and match’ skills (such as sheep milking) that might fall under a different profile than the one you are particularly interested in.

 We are especially interested to hear from people who have any of the following skills – eco-building, green woodworking, working with children (especially in the area of nature and green education).

 We have two apprenticeships available from March 2018 for people who are keen to develop their skills in one of the following two areas:

 Work consists of helping in the garden and the polytunnels, providing a great opportunity to get practical experience with organic food production as well as becoming familiar with various approaches including permaculture and biodynamics.
 There may also be some work in the kitchen, preserving garden produce into jam, chutney, cordials, etc. Yoghurt and cheesemaking skills are also included here.
 On the farm, we ask that the apprentice helps with the milking of the sheep.
 The food apprentice works closely with the head gardener to provide produce for the course and the Stone barn cafe.